keboola/developers-docs/extend/docker/quick-start.md

 Create a public git repository ([Github](https://github.com/) or [Bitbucket](https://bitbucket.org/) is recommended, although any other host should work as well).

-## Step 2 -- Write the Application Code.
+## Step 2 -- Write the Application Code

 In the root of your repository, create a PHP script named [`main.php`](https://github.com/keboola/docs-docker-example-basic/blob/master/main.php) with the following contents: